Faiz Hameed: Inter-Services Intelligence career

-From 2017 to 2019, Major-General Faiz Hameed served as Director General Counter-Intelligence Directorate of ISI.
-As DG-C, Faiz was accused by the PML-N for his alleged role in the ouster of Nawaz Sharif and bringing Imran Khan into power at the behest of General Qamar Javed Bajwa.
+He served as Director General-Counterintelligence Wing (DG-C) of Inter-Services Intelligence (ISI) from 2017 to 2019 as a Major General.
+As DG-C, Faiz was accused by the Pakistan Muslim League (N) (PML-N) for his alleged role in the ouster of Nawaz Sharif and bringing Imran Khan into power at the behest of General Qamar Javed Bajwa.